DarrickLeong/ctf_ansible_workshop/ctf-workshop/setup/README.md

 - Sets up home directory and shell

 ### Challenge 4: Inconsistent Messaging
-- Creates defaced MOTD on node1 ("HACKED BY DISRUPTIVE DEZIGN!")
+- Creates defaced MOTD on node1 ("HACKED BY A BAD ACTOR!")
 - Creates outdated MOTD on node2
 - Removes MOTD file on node3